Democratic Resilience: Civil Society Organisations as Key Actors.

 1. Confidence in Democracy, Hope, Trust

-This is easier said than done.
-Because the fundamental problem with generalized trust is, that we are used to build trust by using personal social relations.
-But in a society groups and communication is too large that all members would be able to do so: “in complex modern societies the individual needs permanently […] to make decisions taking into account the future actions of strangers.“[FUCHS/GABRIEL/VÖLKL 2002: 429] Trust is more and more disconnected from familiarity or intimacy.
+That is easier said than done.
+The fundamental problem with generalised trust is that we are used to building trust through personal social relationships.
+But in a society, groups and communication are too large for all members to be able to do this: “In complex modern societies, individuals must constantly […] make decisions taking into account the future actions of strangers” (Fuchs et al., 2002, p.
+429).
+Trust is increasingly disconnected from familiarity or intimacy.
+But how can trust be created without familiarity?

 We trust our fellow citizens (or, for that matter, fellow human beings) due to the fact that we share a significant institutional space with a sufficiently strong meaning so as to make the overwhelming majority of ‘strangers’ among my fellow citizens worthy of being trusted because I anticipate them to be appreciative of that meaning.“